What is a good Runner’s Meal Plan?

 This is a day-to-day runner’s meal plan; the breakdown above doesn’t include consumption while training.
 Any training session exceeding one hour consists of an extra carbohydrate consumption of 50g of carbs per hour for this particular runner, (example: 2 sports gels), plus plenty of fluid.

-A protein-filled recovery drink is also added after long runs and intense training sessions.
+After long runs and intense training sessions, a protein-filled recovery drink is also added.
 As this doesn’t occur every day, it is not in the day-to-day plan but added by the runner as needed.

-Now that we have an idea of how the food group percentages are distributed, let’s look at some day-to-day meal examples for this runner.
+Now that we know how the macro percentages are distributed let’s examine some day-to-day meal examples for this runner.

 The numbers refer to a “portion” or “portions” of that particular food group.
 The specific food examples are possible equivalents of said portion(s).